 Lost and Found

-During Reunion, articles found on campus can be turned in at Alumni House, where they will be held until Sunday morning.
+During Reunion, articles found on campus can be turned in at the Reception Center, where they will be held until Sunday morning.
 At this time, all unclaimed items will be brought to the Amherst College Police station and held for 30 days.
-If you believe you have left something behind on campus, please call the police station business line at 413-542–2291.
+If you believe you have left something behind on campus, please call the police station business line at 413-542-2291.

 Weapons and Fireworks